 File a Complaint

 The Executive Ethics Board enforces the Ethics in Public Service Act, RCW 42.52 and the rules adopted under it with respect to statewide elected officers and all other officers and employees in the executive branch, boards and commissions, and institutions of higher education.
-Please note that we do not have jurisdiction over non-state employees or over complaints filed against an agency as an entity.
+Please note that we do not have jurisdiction over local officials such as city council members, school board directors or mayors, non-state employees or over complaints filed against an agency as an entity.

 (3)(a) A state employee who files a complaint with the appropriate ethics board shall be afforded the protection afforded to a whistleblower under RCW 42.40.050 and 49.60.210(2), subject to the limitations of RCW 42.40.035 and 42.40.910.
 An agency, manager, or supervisor may not retaliate against a state employee who, after making a reasonable attempt to ascertain the correctness of the information furnished, files a complaint with the appropriate ethics board.